mariomui/async_practice/readme.md

       * so this is why i'm so attracted to cljs. huh.
       * this would be pretty good for datalake stuff.
 * TLDR:
-  * using generators, you create two or more yield envrionments, and the channel activates .next or .pause depending on pub/sub logic.
+  * using generators, you create two or more yield environments, and the channel activates .next or .pause depending on pub/sub logic.
 * Modeling concurrency with channels

 #### What is Actors?
 (WIP)